Color based image SKU selection

 For example, if the user searches for "black dresses" and a particular dress is available in both black and red, the feature will pick the black SKU and return the image associated with that particular SKU instead of just relying on the main image for the overall product.

 The user's color intent is taken from the search query or the facet applied.
 This feature is enabled by default but please note that it requires the colors to be populated in the feed.
-Your Technical Consultant can guide you on the feed configurations to make this feature work.
+Your Technical Consultant can guide you through the feed configurations to make this feature work.

 In the example below, the first product has 3 SKUs and the second has 2 SKUs, all different colors.
 Bloomreach was able to identify that user intends to search for "black" colored "shift dress" and displayed the appropriate SKU image.